yoanm/go-tfsig/tokens/README.md

     hclwrite.Tokens,
 )`

-SplitIterable takes a `cty.Value` collection and returns the start/end tokens and the existing elements
+SplitIterable takes a `cty.Value` collection and returns the start tokens, the existing elements tokens and the end tokens

 It can be used to later append new elements to the collection (see `MergeIterableAndGenerate()`)